Biodegradability and compostability testing by national and international standards

 The end user must recognize the packaging as compostable to ensure it is disposed of correctly.
 It should also be clearly stated whether the “compostable” label refers to the product inside the packaging or the packaging itself.

 Other commonly applied industrial compostability standards that follow a similar testing procedure include EN 14995, ISO 17088, and ASTM D6400, all of which are aimed at compostable plastics.
-In addition, EN 14855 on ultimate aerobic biodegradability may be used to compare alternative material formulations during product development, before confirming compostability using a more comprehensive standard.
+In addition, ISO 14855 on ultimate aerobic biodegradability may be used to compare alternative material formulations during product development, before confirming compostability using a more comprehensive standard.

 Home compostability testing